 How to play with an older baby (7 months to 1 year)

-Keeping up with your baby, who’s now mobile, offers much fun for the both of you.
+Keeping up with your baby, who’s now mobile, offers much fun for both of you.
 However, at this age, your baby will also be accustomed to playing by themself.
 Nonetheless, the interaction between the two of you is still key to development, not to mention priceless.
 Since your baby can now sit up, you can roll a ball back and forth.
 Also, your little architect can start stacking blocks and rolling large, toy cars.

 Other fun pastimes include board or cloth books that feature song lyrics, nursery rhymes, or animal sounds which encourage verbalizing and learning different sounds.